Student on treadmill with breathing apparatus giving thumbs up with Dr. Ashley Herda on the right side

 HSES Stories

-The University of Kansas Department of Health, Sport, and Exercise Sciences was well represented at the recent National Strength and Conditioning Association National Conference ...
+Research being done by the faculty, staff, and students from the Health, Sport, and Exercise Sciences Department was on display at the National Strength and Conditioning Association’s National Conference held ...

 Upcoming Events